rticommunity/rticonnextdds-usecases-umaa/README.md

 # UMAA CASE+CODE

-This repo is intended to hold helper scripts and example applications
+This repo is intended to hold helper scripts/example applications
 to assist in development when using Connext along with the UMAA standard.